 Due out: TBD

-Iron Gold arrived in January of 2018, and Dark Age is set for a July 2019 release.
-So it stands to reason that we might expect Red Rising Book 6 to hit shelves sometime in 2020.
+Iron Gold arrived in January of 2018, and Dark Age had a July 2019 release.
+So it stands to reason that we might expect Red Rising Book 6 to hit shelves sometime in 2020, if not 2021.
 That’s just speculation though, so we’ll see.
 It may take Pierce Brown a bit longer to wrap this new trilogy up.
 Maybe we’ll get something a bit less morbid sounding than Dark Age for the title.

 Shit will undoubtedly escalate.